-Tomporory Ciano Temporary Signs Wall Banner - - 32 sq. ft.
+Standards for Specific Portable and Temporary Signs Temporary Signs Wall Banner 32 sq. ft.
 Signs must be mounted on a building wall or on T-posts or stakes installed 6 inches or less from the wall.
-Signs may only be displayed for a maximum of 60 calendar days per calendar year.
-Wall Banner This diagram is in ncluded for illustrative purp poses only.
+Signs may only be displayed for a maximum of 60 calendar days per calendar Wall Banner This diagram is included for illustrative purposes only.
 It is not part of the Arlington Zoning Bylaw.
-Window Sign - - Max.
-25% 2 Signs may not be placed higher than 2 nd story windows.
+Signs may not be placed Window Sign Max.
+25% 2 higher than 2nd story windows.
 Inside mounting required.